albertmickel/StreamEventDetector/README.md

 # StreamEventDetector

-Several notes:
+##Several comments:

-- The first priority was given to finish it in 4 ~ 6 hours: one day at maximium (Sunday)
+- This demo aims at testing my goal to see how much I can finish in 4 ~ 6 hours: one day at maximium (Sunday)
-- Started from 11:am, Sunday, 12/08/2024
-- Programming ended at 8:52pm, Sunday, 12/08/2024
+- Programming started from 11:am, Sunday, 12/08/2024 and ended at 8:52pm, Sunday, 12/08/2024
-- Monday: polish the documentation only (in one hr) and then commit!!
+- Monday: write up the documentation only (in one hr) and then commit!!
+- So what we have done so far:
+  - feature.py: for feature generation and do online prediction
+  - trainer.py: the essential component
+  - inference.py: a wrapper tool to test inference example
+  - client.py: modify it to support feature dumping and online inference

+- no time to do:
+  - need bugging for online inference within client.py
+  - manually label data (currently use fixed values to fill up the fields for some samples randomly selected)
+  - fine tune some important paramters to achieve higher performance
+  - no time to create a dcoker and a local env to run train.py locally (the client.py was run locally to generate input.txt and target.txt).
+We ran it on colab to product the results (cf. the results given below)

+- The code is not perfect, but it should be a working solution, when we manually labelled some data.
+The expected accuracy could reach 80% or a bit higher.
+However, for advanced performance, we must have more resoruces and time (cf. the comment below on this)

+## below were some of my thought I wrote in my working/thinking process (not deleted for just reference)

-- This is a demo-only code to show how to solve a home project for event detection.
+- This demo show a simple solution for event detection based on a given stream.
 - The target time dedicated to this project is 4~6 hrs, the maximum is 8 hrs.
 - Since we have limited time (4~6 hrs) and have no powerful gpus, except for using free service gpu, like colab, we will have to select a solution as simple as possible in this demo.
 - The performance of this solution would be OK, or say, medium, which should roughly solve the problem.
 The expected accuracy would be around 80% or higher, if we manually label a big dataset.
 In fact, the bigger, the better! (see below the comment for labelling the data)